yell0wsuit/MarioSequencer/README.md

 View the score file.
   - [Super Mario Bros.
 3: World 1 Map](https://yell0wsuit.github.io/MarioSequencer/?url=songs/smb3world1map.json)
   - [Bobby Carrot 5 Music #1](https://yell0wsuit.github.io/MarioSequencer/?url=songs/bobbycarrot_ingame1.json)

+*Only applicable for uploaded songs on this repo.
+You will need to fork this repo to add your own custom songs, or drag-and-drop the score file.*

 - **?score=`MSQ's score data`**
 Pass the score data.
 Try these links for example: